sferics/obs-processing/readme.md

 >
 > ### aggregate\_obs.py
 > Aggregate over certain time periods / durations (like 30min,1h,3h,6h,12,24h) and create new elements with "\_{duration}" suffix.
-> The information about what elements to aggregate over which durations is contained in "config/element\_aggregation.yml".
+> The information about what elements to aggregate over which durations and which elements need gap filling is contained in [config/element\_aggregation.yml](#element_aggregation).
 >
 > #### Example usage
 > ##### Enable traceback prints